MooersLab/pymolsnips/README.md

 <h3> Atom (Universal) </h3>

+To be added soon.

 <h3> BBedit (Mac) </h3>

+To be added soon.

 <h3> gedit (Universal) </h3>

+To be added soon.

 <h3> snipmate (for vim, universal) </h3>

+To be added soon.

 <h3>Sublime Text 3 (Universal)</h3>